-Dennis Halft was born in Bonn, Germany, and currently lives in Mainz.
+Dennis Halft was born in Bonn, Germany, and currently lives in Jerusalem.

-He joined the Northern German province of Dominican Friars in 2008 and is a member of the Dominican Institute for Oriental Studies in Cairo.
+He joined the Northern German province of Dominican Friars in 2008.

 He has several publications on medieval and pre-modern Muslim polemical works against Judaism and Christianity.